Waldorf Common Core Curriculum

 At Winterberry, all first graders learn how to knit.
 This basic skill uses both right and left hands, and brings a steady, calming rhythm to the younger child.
 Crocheting, which emphasizes the right or left hand, almost always follows in the second or third grade.
 Cross- stitch is paramount to fourth grade as the children begin crossing over from childhood to adolescence.
 In fifth grade, knitting in the round, used to make hats, mittens, and socks, is a three dimensional, mathematical activity leading up to critical thinking in the middle school.
 Long-term hand-sewing projects involving concepts, patterns, and mathematical computations are usually found in sixth or seventh grade.
 The eighth grade Handwork curriculum often involves machine sewing, which perfectly integrates the student’s study of American History and the Industrial Revolution.

 At Winterberry, we begin in grades one through three by immersing the children in the spoken language.
-In the first three grades, children experience the Russian language through verses, songs, and finger plays.
+In the first three grades, children experience the Spanish language through verses, songs, and finger plays.
 Additionally, by adding stories and games we help the children deepen their experience of the language.
 In these grades, all work is generally oral in nature, with little or no reading or writing.

 Movement & Games